kotct/dot/README.md

 issue is not reproducible on our system, we cannot fix it.

-It is worth noting that you should be able to simply simlink the respective files and directories into your `HOME` directory.
+It is worth noting that you should be able to simply simlink the respective files and directories into your `$HOME` directory.

 You can do this by cloning this repository, then running: